andreitoma8/learn-EVM/EVM-Opcodes.md

 -   Hex: `0xa1` - `0xa4`
 -   Gas used: `375 + 375 * num_topics + 8 * data_size + mem_expansion_cost`
 -   Description: Creates a log entry with n topics with data from the memory starting at the given position and with the given length.
+The first topic used in the LOG is the hash of the signature of the event.

 ```
-Log: Memory[a:a+b] with topics c
+Log: Memory[a:a+b] with topics c, d where c = hash(signature_of_event)

 Before          After

-top    = a      top    = d
+top    = a      top    = e
 ...    = b
 ...    = c
+...    = d
-bottom = d
+bottom = e
 ```

 ## CREATE